ethandep0/Project3extension/README.md

 ## Notes

-It was rather difficult to figure out how to use NavController with fragments at first.
-After I figured out the first one though it was much easier.
-Additionally, I had trouble with generating the questions according to the user's input as well as using SafeArgs to carry the data from fragment to fragment.
-Thankfully I was able to figure both issues out.
+We had trouble with implementing SafeArgs and checking to see if it was the first time the app was run so no score would be shown on first run.
+Additionally, the sounds and toasts took a bit of trouble but we were about to figure it out.

 ## License